Asia morning update - waiting game

 President’s primetime address

 Meanwhile, making waves back home surrounding the government shutdown remains as President Donald Trump who will address the market at 9pm eastern (10am HKST/SGT).
 Expectations are for the President to pitch the border wall cause on primetime TV as worries mount on the impact from the partial shutdown disruption towards the economy.
 As far as markets are concerned, we are talking greenback weakness, should insistence on the border wall funding arrives and US-China trade thaw materializes.
-Looking at the US dollar index, measured against six major currencies, the downtrend may well sustain and the likes of AUD/USD perhaps one to trade the outcome.
+Looking at the US Dollar Basket, measured against six major currencies, the downtrend may well sustain and the likes of AUD/USD perhaps one to trade the outcome.